VietThan/itkAssignmentReal/README.md

 ## Process

+Highly recommend reading before begin.
 In a way, this might be the most hack-and-slash method.
 I did not rely on slurm, partly because the number of jobs from fellow students would have crowded out my jobs, and thankfully my programs weren't so intensive that they couldn't just be run straight from the command line.
 (I had a slow weekend anyway).
 Here are the process for each question.

 ### Question 1: